YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CRYPTBADCONFIG, Could not retrieve data from encrypted file ffff due to bad encryption configuration. eeee

-Run Time Error: The error occurs when a YottaDB/GT.M utility program starts with a bad encryption configuration (like a bad password) and attempts to read a block corresponding to file ffff (either from memory or disk).
+Run Time Error: The error occurs when a YottaDB utility program starts with a bad encryption configuration (like a bad password) and attempts to read a block corresponding to file ffff (either from memory or disk).

 Action: Look at accompanying message (or prior messages related to encryption) for more details on what encryption configuration parameter is incorrect.